-My name is Soo Yon and I am a marketing Ph.D. student at the Warrington College of Business, University of Florida.
+My name is Soo Yon and I am a second-year marketing Ph.D. student at the Warrington College of Business, University of Florida.

 I have a rather unorthodox background.
 I was born in Tunisia and raised in Saudi Arabia, Belgium, Ukraine, and South Korea.
 My fascination with how people think and behave naturally developed as I observed people to make sense of the changing surroundings.
 Such fascination was reinforced when I ran my two small businesses, which narrowed down the scope of my fascination to how consumers behave and think.